lindosystems/lingoapi-python/README.md

 > python -m build
 ```

 If the command is successful a new directory named `dist` is created in the lingoapi-python directory.
 The new directory will have two files with extension `.whl` and `.tar.gz`.
-For example, if you built it on Windows using Python 3.10 the new directory will look like this.
+For example, if the LINGO API is built it on Windows using Python 3.10 the new directory will look like this.

 ```bash
 ├── dist